Team

 Critical AI Studies Seminar

 Students, professors and researchers are welcome to the Critical AI Studies Seminar (bi-weekly schedule).
-Each session features presentations and discussions of ongoing research, as well as readings and discussions of critical texts.
-Each seminar lasts approximately 2 hours and is conducted in a hybrid format: in person in Venice and online via Google Meet.
+Each session features presentations of ongoing research, as well as readings and discussions of critical texts.
+Each seminar lasts approximately 2 hours and is conducted in a hybrid format: in person in Venice and online.
 To join the group, please send an e-mail to aimodels@unive.it

-Topics: this seminar series offers a critical exploration of artificial intelligence, focusing on its historical development and deep connections to the practices of formalizing and measuring labor, language, knowledge, and social relationships.
-It adopts a critical approach in examining AI and give attention to discrimination based on gender, race, and class, as an ideological product, alongside the evolution of information technologies.
-Guided by historical epistemology, it delves into the perspective of various disciplines such as political philosophy, philosophy of medicine, philosophy of mind, linguistics, semiotics, and the sociology of labor.
-Special attention is given to the material tools and practices that have enabled this form of rationality.
-The goal is to understand AI as an “epistemic object” that bridges the technical development, natural, social, and human sciences.
-The seminars provide an interdisciplinary space to reflect on how modeling practices shape the relationship between knowledge and power in the contemporary world.
-This initiative seeks to provide critical tools to analyze AI not just as a technology but as part of a long and complex cultural and political history.
+Topics.
+The seminar series offers a critical exploration of AI, focusing on its historical development and deep connections to the practices of formalizing and measuring labor, language, knowledge, and social relationships.
+It focuses on how modelling practices shape the relationship between knowledge and power.
+It gives attention, for instance, to discrimination based on gender, race, and class alongside the evolution of information technologies.
+Guided by historical epistemology, it engages with the perspective of various disciplines such as political philosophy, philosophy of mind, philosophy of medicine, linguistics, semiotics, and the sociology of labor.
+Special attention is given to the material tools and practices that have enabled AI as a form of automated ‘rationality.’
+The goal is to see AI as an epistemic object that bridges the technical development and natural, social, and human sciences, to analyse AI not just as a technology but as part of a long and complex cultural and political history.